Foreign Service Officers

 Starting Out

-Many people apply to the Foreign Service directly after finishing graduate school through the USAIDs Junior Officer Program, while others work in other government agencies or professions.
-(USAID is a government agency that "works to end extreme global poverty and enable resilient, democratic societies to realize their potential.")
+Many people apply to the Foreign Service directly after finishing graduate school through the USAIDs Foreign Service Junior Officer Program, while others work in other government agencies or professions.
+(USAID is a government agency that "leads the U.S. governments international development and disaster assistance through partnerships and investments that save lives, reduce poverty, strengthen democratic governance, and help people emerge from humanitarian crises and progress beyond assistance.")
 Some serve with the Peace Corps or the military, gaining experience with foreign affairs before applying, or they work as teachers in American-sponsored schools overseas.
 Some work as Congressional aides or interns.

-Those who pass the written exam move on to the oral interview and must pass a security clearance background investigation and a medical exam.
-But passing these tests doesnt necessarily mean employment; passing candidates are placed on a rank-order list based on their test scores.
+But completing these steps doesnt necessarily mean employment; passing candidates are placed on a rank-order list based on their test scores.
 As jobs become available, offers are made to those at the top of the list.
+Applicants receive additional credit for language ability in certain languages and being a military veteran.

 Advancement Prospects